Skarlso/kube-cluster-sample/presentation/kube/slides.md

 > GRPC really shines once you implement and use buf.build.

 - Benefits
-> Strick contract, easy to use, type safety, etc...
+> Strict contract, easy to use, type safety, etc...

 - Drawbacks
 > Rigid structure, having to provide an SDK, more complex to implement from the client side and parse responses